atlassian/smith/docs/design/plugins.md

 is known in advance.
 Smith validates that an object of the correct GVK is returned.
 4. Have a name that is a [DNS_SUBDOMAIN](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/identifiers.md)

-A plugin does not need to set the name of the returned object, it is set by Smith.
+A plugin does not need to set the name or the namespace of the returned object, it is set by Smith.

 ## Plugin skeleton